 Many people said that despite liking the well-thought-out design, they did not think it was going to be realistic to maintain the 26 flowerbeds that played such a crucial point in the design.
 Commission members shared the idea that if one flowerbed did not have the same vibrancy to it as another, it could pose a problem.

 Another design element that was brought up as a concern was that during the presentation, Mr Arleo said that the fountains at the memorial would not be running in December — a pivotal time where gathering at the site and seeing the design elements would be needed.

-Also, the fact that Mr Arleo did not seek out possible connections to work prior to attending the presentation, like other designers had, was a concern for the commission members.
+Also, the fact that Mr Arleo did not seek out possible connections to work with before coming to the presentation, like other designers had, was a concern for the commission members.

-Brian Engel, SHPMC member and father of Olivia Engel, who died on 12/14, said he liked the overall flow of the design and thought it would be a "beautiful experience," but he understood the concerns of his fellow commission members.
+Brian Engel, SHPMC member and father of Olivia Engel, who died on 12/14, said he liked the overall flow of the design and thought it would be a “beautiful experience,” but he understood his fellow commission members’ concerns.

-SHPMC member and former Newtown First Selectman Pat Llodra said she has many positive things to say about the "beautiful" design, but overall thinks it would be too challenging to do.
+SHPMC member and former Newtown First Selectmen Pat Llodra said she has many positive things to say about the “beautiful” design, but overall thinks it would be too challenging to do.

 She added that if she could talk to the designer, she would want to thank him for the compassion he showed for the project and for the community.

 The final design to be discussed was SH240, created by RSP Dreambox Associate Principal and Experience Design Director Teri Kwant, Damon Farber Landscape Architects Principal Landscape Architect Joan MacLeod, and Svigals + Partners Associate Principal Julia McFadden.